ivanalonsom/Project6/README.md

 ## Contact

-For any questions or feedback, please contact [Your Email or GitHub].
+For any questions or feedback, please contact Iván Alonso and Luis H. Rodriguez.